Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Methodology

 \section{Methodology}

-\subparagraph{The Model}
+\subsection{The Model}

-We define the system as a chiral active fluid composed of $N=50,000$ particles, or discrete agents, in a bounded periodic domain $\mathcal{D} \in \mathbb{R}^2$.
+We define the system as a polar chiral active fluid composed of $N=50,000$ particles, or discrete, phase-slaved agents, in a bounded periodic domain $\mathcal{D} \in \mathbb{R}^2$.
 The state of the $i^\text{th}$ agent is defined by its position $\mathbf{r}_i(t)$ and its internal phase $\phi_i(t) \in [0, 2\pi)$.
 The agents do not interact via pairwise collisions (as in granular matter) but through a local mean field.
-Following Refs.~\cite{ivarsen_kinetic_2025}, we define the complex order parameter field $Z(\mathbf{r}, t)$ as the convolution of the microscopic agent distribution with a finite-range interaction kernel $G$: where $G(|\mathbf{r}-\mathbf{r}'|)$ is the Green's function of the interaction (modeled as a Gaussian with kernel size $\sigma$), $R(\mathbf{r}, t)$ is the local coherence (or order parameter, where $R \approx 1$ implies high local synchronisation and $R \approx 0$ implies a phase singularity, or defect core). $\Psi(\mathbf{r}, t)$ is the local mean phase.
+Following Ref.~\cite{ivarsenPolarChiralActive2026}, we define the complex order parameter field $Z(\mathbf{r}, t)$ as the convolution of the microscopic agent distribution with a finite-range interaction kernel $G$:

+where $G(|\mathbf{r}-\mathbf{r}'|)$ is the Green's function of the interaction (modeled as a Gaussian with kernel size $\sigma$), $R(\mathbf{r}, t)$ is the local phase coherence (or order parameter), where $R \approx 1$ implies high local synchronisation and $R \approx 0$ corresponds to a phase singularity, or defect core. $\Psi(\mathbf{r}, t)$ is the local mean phase.
 The convolution kernel $G$ is interpreted in the context of chemical gradients or electric fields, which govern the dense active matter interactions (e.g., bacterial swarms).
 By modifying $G$, we can potentially simulate anisotropic media (like magnetized plasmas) without changing the agent logic.
+We note that chirality here is a property of the individual agents; the sense in which the macroscopic ensemble breaks mirror symmetry is addressed in Sec.~\ref{sec:constraints}.